Adelaide of Saxe-Meiningen: Queen consort (1830–1837)

-Queen dowager
+Queen dowager (1837–1849)

 Queen Adelaide was dangerously ill in April 1837, at around the same time that she was present at her mother's deathbed in Meiningen, but she recovered.
 By June, it became evident that the King was fatally ill himself.
 Adelaide stayed beside William's deathbed devotedly, not going to bed herself for more than ten days.
 William IV died from heart failure in the early hours of the morning of 20 June 1837 at Windsor Castle, where he was buried.
-Victoria was proclaimed as queen, but subject to the rights of any issue that might be born to Adelaide on the remotely possible chance that she was pregnant.
-The first queen dowager in over a century (Charles II's widow, Catherine of Braganza, had died in 1705, and Mary of Modena, wife of the deposed James II, died in 1718), Adelaide survived her husband by twelve years.
+Victoria was proclaimed queen but subject to the rights of any issue that might be born to Adelaide on the remote chance that she was pregnant, which it subsequently turned out she was not.

-In early October 1838, for health reasons, Adelaide travelled to Malta aboard HMS Hastings, stopping at Gibraltar on the way, and staying on Malta for three months.
-Lacking a Protestant church on Malta, the queen dowager paid for the construction of St Paul's Pro-Cathedral in Valletta.
-In the summer of 1844, she paid her last visit to her native country, visiting Altenstein Palace and Meiningen.
+The first queen dowager for over a century (Charles II's widow, Catherine of Braganza, had died in 1705, and Mary of Modena, wife of the deposed James II, died in 1718), Adelaide survived her husband by twelve years.
+In early October 1838, for health reasons, Adelaide travelled to Malta aboard HMS Hastings, stopping at Gibraltar on the way and staying on Malta for three months.
+Lacking a Protestant church in Malta, the queen dowager paid for the construction of St Paul's Pro-Cathedral in Valletta.
+In the summer of 1844 she paid her last visit to her native country, visiting Altenstein Palace and Meiningen.

 Adelaide had been given the use of Marlborough House, Pall Mall in 1831, and held it until her death in 1849.
 She also had the use of Bushy House and Bushy Park at Hampton Court.

 Suffering from chronic illness, she often moved her place of residence in a vain search for health, staying at the country houses of various British aristocracy.
-She became a tenant of William Ward and took up residence at the latter's newly purchased house, Witley Court in Worcestershire, from 1842 until 1846.
-While at Witley Court, she had two chaplains – Rev. John Ryle Wood, Canon of Worcester and Rev. Thomas Pearson, Rector of Great Witley.
+She became a tenant of William Ward and took up residence at his newly purchased house, Witley Court in Worcestershire, from 1842 until 1846.
+While at Witley Court she had two chaplains – Rev. John Ryle Wood, Canon of Worcester and Rev. Thomas Pearson, Rector of Great Witley.
 She financed the first village school in Great Witley.